pirishd/InstantMock/README.md

 ### Mocking

 ### Using delegation
-Mocks can be simply created by implementing the `MockDelegate` protocol.
+Mocks are simply created by implementing the `MockDelegate` protocol.
 It aims at providing a delegate instance that actually does all the work of registering and handling calls.

 The example below assumes we want to mock this protocol:
 ```Swift